muratk5n/thirdwave/en/README.md

 brain, very powerful).
 It's particularly damaging for BJ bcz his whole shtick was being "against the elites".
 "Elites" wanted Bremain, "people" needed Brexit.
-Cameron looked like an "elite", BJ was the pudgy, everyman looking guy (both grads of Eton but hey, let's not go there), so when BJ did the elite thing, it became 10 times more damaging.
+Cameron looked like an "elite", BJ was the pudgy, everyman looking guy (both grads of Eton but ssshhh), so when BJ did the elite thing, it became 10 times more damaging.

 ---